Skip to content

 X1, X2 = [

-np.sin(T + np.pi * np.random.rand()) + 0.1 * np.random.rand(N)
+np.sin(T + np.pi * np.random.rand()) + 0.1 * np.random.rand(N) for _ in range(2)

 ]